WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 ## Logical and Mathematical operators

-These are the same as Java.
+These are the same as C#.

 ### Logical
 - `&&`